 Meanwhile, the ocean continued wearing away the south end of the spit making the road hard to maintain and forcing some to move their cottages back from the edge.
-A few sold their cabins for a pittance to people who moved them to the mainland.
-A major storm surge on November 13, 1952, was the final blow.
-It ripped a 3/4-mile gash through the southern section of the spit that got worse over time.
-Oyster beds were covered with gravel and sand.
+A few sold their cabins for a pittance to people who then moved them to the mainland, some just before a major storm surge on November 13, 1952, ripped a 3/4-mile gash through the southern section of the spit.
+Oyster beds were covered with sand.
 Levies that maintained dairy farm meadows were breached.
-Larger boats could no longer move across Tillamook Bay because it was filling up with sand.
+Large boats could no longer move across Tillamook Bay because it was filling up with sand.
 Travel through the north inlet became very difficult.
 Bayocean had become an island.

 There is much more to the story of the Tillamook Peninsula, before, during, and after Bayocean Park than what's been told in the past (see Outside Reading), and some of what's been told needs updating.
 That is the primary purpose of this blog, via posts on the Home page.
 The Index provides a way to find specific topics of interest.
 I welcome comments on individual posts or via the Comment Form in the right column.